90 cm: How Many Feet? A full breakdown to Metric-Imperial Conversions

 -

 The Metric System: This system, also known as the International System of Units (SI), is based on units of ten.
-This means that conversions are done by multiplying or dividing by powers of 10, making it a very straightforward system.
+So in practice, conversions are done by multiplying or dividing by powers of 10, making it a very straightforward system.
 The base unit of length is the meter (m), and other units like centimeters (cm) and kilometers (km) are derived from it.
 1 meter is equal to 100 centimeters.

 -

 The Imperial System: This system, primarily used in the United States and a few other countries, is less systematic than the metric system.
 It utilizes units like feet, inches, yards, and miles, with complex relationships between them.
-For instance, 1 foot is equal to 12 inches, and 1 yard is equal to 3 feet.
+Take this case: 1 foot is equal to 12 inches, and 1 yard is equal to 3 feet.

 Converting 90 Centimeters to Feet: The Calculation